tlaverdure/laravel-echo-server/README.md

 #### Referrers

-The server exposes a light http api to perform broadcasting functionality.
+The Laravel Echo Server exposes a light http api to perform broadcasting functionality.
 For security purposes, access to these endpoints from http referrers other than the server's host must be registered.
 This can be done using the cli command:

 ``` shell